fergmack/my_cv/README.md

 <a href="https://about.google/" target="_blank:"><b>Google:</b></a>
 Data Analyst (contracted via Aquent) (July 2018 - June 2020)

-Defining/developing new KPIs to help measure engagement, and develop actionable insights on how to produce more engaging content for our users on <a href="https://www.thinkwithgoogle.com/" target="_blank:">Think with Google</a>.
+Defining/developing new KPIs to help measure engagement, and develop actionable insights to produce more engaging content for our users on <a href="https://www.thinkwithgoogle.com/" target="_blank:">Think with Google</a>.

 - Tracking growth of Think with Google through website engagements and newsletter subscriptions across 11 markets in EMEA.